England and Scotland 2 Week Itinerary can come in handy if you are planning to visit the United Kingdom for the very first time.

 The evening was spent recollecting the tales of the vacation.

 At night we went to watch the free fireworks display at the Wembley stadium.
-It was probably for the first time when I enjoyed a Bollywood song more than Indian food in a foreign country.
+It was probably for the first time that I enjoyed a Bollywood song more than Indian food in a foreign country.

-|Expenses of the day= 20 GBP|
+|Expenses of the day 20 GBP

 Tube =10 GBP